yizhang96/yizhang96.github.io/about.md

 title: About me
 ---

   Hi!
 I’m a PhD student in Psychology at USC.
 I work with [Leor Hackel](https://www.hackellab.org).
 I’m broadly interested in the nature of emotion, morality, and how they shape how we interact with other humans.
-My research uses a multi-method approach, using tools such as qualitative survey, psychophysiological task, and social network analysis.
+My research uses a multi-method approach, using tools such as quantitative survey, psychophysiological task, and social network analysis.

   Before graduate school, I received my B.A. in Psychology and Philosophy from NYU where I worked in Jay Van Bavel and Jon Freeman’s labs .
 Then, I worked as a lab manager at Columbia in Kevin Ochsner’s lab.